Rumman05/Hand-Tracking-Project/README.md

 # Hand Tracker

-A real-time hand tracking application using OpenCV and MediaPipe that detects hand gestures and counts fingers.
+A real-time hand tracking application using OpenCV and MediaPipe that detects finger counting and hand gestures.

 ## Features

-- Real-time hand detection and tracking
+- **Real-time hand detection** - Tracks up to 2 hands simultaneously
-- Finger counting (0-5 fingers)
+- **Finger counting** - Counts and displays the number of extended fingers (0-5)
-- Thumbs up gesture recognition
+- **Gesture recognition** - Detects "Thumbs Up" gesture
-- Visual hand landmark overlay
+- **Live video feed** - Uses your webcam for real-time tracking

 ## Requirements